movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 on-disk inode numbers; these IDs persist until the last view detaches, not across filesystem lifetimes.
 A filesystem-local lock serializes view attachment and detachment; vnode/transaction paths never take it.
-Root backreferences define immutable ancestry, and traversal checks directory entries against it.
+Root backreferences define ancestry, and traversal checks directory entries against it.
+A copied subvolume entry without a matching backreference denotes a snapshot boundary.
 Unmount flushes only that view's vnodes; the last view closes the device and destroys filesystem services.
 Sync or unmount of any view can commit all views.